 How to sort out all this summertime family fun?

-Featured here for the weekend is just a taste of all that’s going on across the incredible Twin Cities park systems.
+Summertime may be seriously winding down, but featured here for the weekend is just a taste of all that’s going on across the incredible Twin Cities park systems.
 You can get more ideas on our FAMILY FUN CALENDAR or browse the links below to search for local fun events & things to do with kids this weekend in the parks.

 - FIND COMMUNITY FAMILY EVENTS IN THE TWIN CITIES NORTHWEST METRO